YongyaoHuang/ETLCLI-Datapipeline/Yongyao_clietl/README.md

 For the code I write, I try to break up the functions into separate modules for easy adjustment/testing.It is also easy to assemble and call up in small parts, and increases the readability of the code.

-For this test, I  not being able to complete the pytest part due to the amount of work involved.
-I hope you can get what you want from it, and if you have any questions, please feel free to contact me later.
+This just an easy pipeline code.
+I am still learning how to improve it.
+If you have any suggestions/advice, welcome to leave a message!